BUAnalytics/Swift/README.md

 BU Analytics plugin for Swift compatible with iOS, macOS, tvOS, watchOS and Linux.

+Please visit our [BU Analytics](http://bu-games.bmth.ac.uk) website for more information.

 ## Installation

 To install the plugin you must copy the [BUAnalytics](BUAnalytics) folder into your Xcode project.